Explore our collections below or download the list here.

 This collection contains papers generated as a result of the passage of Act 590 by the Arkansas State Legislature and by the “Creation-Science Trial.”

-Letters and business correspondence relating to the Dibrell-Sparks-DuVal-Rector family who were early settlers of Fort Smith.
+Letters and business correspondence relating to the Dibrell-Sparks-DuVal-Rector family who was early settlers of Fort Smith.

 This diary contains entries written by Charles J. Drew from 1861 to 1864 during his Civil War service in the Union navy on ships patrolling the Missisippi River.